-Notes: 'Depth'' indicates the port suitability measure.
-It is interacted with an indicator variable for decades including and after 1970. ''In(Market Access)'' is the empirical counterpart of the market access term defined in Section 5.
-'Market access IV'' is the instrument for the market access term defined in Section 5.
-Notation for specification as follows: 'FS' refers to the first stage and 'RF' to the reduced form.
-Standard errors clustered at the city level in parentheses, Conley standard errors to adjust for spatial correlation in curly brackets. p<0.01, p<0.05, p<0.1 (significance refers to clustered standard errors).
+Notes: "Depth" indicates the port suitability measure.
+It is interacted with an indicator variable for decades including and after 1970.
+"In(Market Access)" is the empirical counterpart of the market access term defined in Section 5.
+"Market access IV" is the instrument for the market access term defined in Section 5.
+Notation for specification as follows: 'FS' refers to the first stage.
+Standard errors clustered at the city level in parentheses, Conley standard errors to adjust for spatial correlation in curly brackets. \\\ p < 0.01, \\ p < 0.05, \ p < 0.1 (significance refers to clustered standard errors).